OpenEvalProject/evals/manuscripts/elife-87569/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02s376052 Laboratory of Integrative Systems Physiology, Institute of Bioengineering, École Polytechnique Fédérale de Lausanne Lausanne Switzerland
+1. Laboratory of Integrative Systems Physiology, Institute of Bioengineering, École Polytechnique Fédérale de Lausanne Lausanne Switzerland ([ROR:02s376052](https://ror.org/02s376052))
-2. https://ror.org/036x5ad56 Luxembourg Centre for Systems Biomedicine, University of Luxembourg Esch-sur-Alzette Luxembourg
+2. Luxembourg Centre for Systems Biomedicine, University of Luxembourg Esch-sur-Alzette Luxembourg ([ROR:036x5ad56](https://ror.org/036x5ad56))
-3. https://ror.org/02s376052 Laboratory of Metabolic Signaling, Institute of Bioengineering, École Polytechnique Fédérale de Lausanne Lausanne Switzerland
+3. Laboratory of Metabolic Signaling, Institute of Bioengineering, École Polytechnique Fédérale de Lausanne Lausanne Switzerland ([ROR:02s376052](https://ror.org/02s376052))

 † Corresponding author

 ## Abstract

 Inflammatory gut disorders, including inflammatory bowel disease (IBD), can be impacted by dietary, environmental, and genetic factors.
 While the incidence of IBD is increasing worldwide, we still lack a complete understanding of the gene-by-environment interactions underlying inflammation and IBD.
 Here, we profiled the colon transcriptome of 52 BXD mouse strains fed with a chow or high-fat diet (HFD) and identified a subset of BXD strains that exhibit an IBD-like transcriptome signature on HFD, indicating that an interplay of genetics and diet can significantly affect intestinal inflammation.
-Using gene co-expression analyses, we identified modules that are enriched for IBD-dysregulated genes and found that these IBD-related modules share cis -regulatory elements that are responsive to the STAT2, SMAD3 , and REL transcription factors.
+Using gene co-expression analyses, we identified modules that are enriched for IBD-dysregulated genes and found that these IBD-related modules share cis-regulatory elements that are responsive to the STAT2, SMAD3, and REL transcription factors.
 We used module quantitative trait locus analyses to identify genetic loci associated with the expression of these modules.
 Through a prioritization scheme involving systems genetics in the mouse and integration with external human datasets, we identified Muc4 and Epha6 as the top candidates mediating differences in HFD-driven intestinal inflammation.
-This work provides insights into the contribution of genetics and diet to IBD risk and identifies two candidate genes, MUC4 and EPHA6 , that may mediate IBD susceptibility in humans.
+This work provides insights into the contribution of genetics and diet to IBD risk and identifies two candidate genes, MUC4 and EPHA6, that may mediate IBD susceptibility in humans.

 ## Introduction